Half Dome – The Ultimate Day Hike

 At Happy Isles (including plumbing), just across the river from the trailhead; at the bridge below Vernal Fall (also with plumbing); near the Emerald Pool above Vernal Fall (outhouse style); above Nevada Fall (outhouse); and at Little Yosemite Valley campground (requires a short detour from the trail).

-However for all hikes more than 10 km, I now learnt for this mistake and always carry my sawyer mini water filter.
-I grabbed mine from Aussie Storm Shop for about $45.
+However, for all hikes more than 10 km, I now learnt for this mistake and always carry my sawyer mini water filter.
+I grabbed mine from Aussie Storm Shop for about $40.
 AUD.

 Here is some footage about Hiking Half Dome, this is the official park services video, you can see the cable route from about 5:40 mark.

 Hiking in Yosemite has been on my to do list for a very long time, ever since seeing my first “Reel Rock” Rockclimbing videos.
-For maybe 10 years I’ve told myself i will go here when i make it to America, in the summer of 2014, Myself and my now fiance Christel, stopped into Yosemite National Park for a quick 2 days during our road trip from LA to San Fran.
+For maybe 10 years I’ve told myself I will go here when I make it to America, in the summer of 2014, Myself and my now wife Christel, stopped into Yosemite National Park for a quick 2 days during our road trip from LA to San Fran.

 We started our hike from Curry Village at approximately 4 am, after eating a quick breakfast, we packed up our camp and checked out.
 Leaving everything we didn’t need for our hike in the Bear Lockers near the Curry Village reservation office.
 We headed off on the trail in the dark using our headlamps, once there our plan was to walk up the mist trail past both Nevada Falls and Vernal Falls.
 The last few hundred meters of the ascent of Vernal Falls cuts into the cliff side this hike alone is very strenuous and we are only 2.4 km into the hike.
 These waterfalls fall a combined 270 m to the valley floor below.